FDA chief: Infant formula shortages could begin to ease within days

 The lack of disclosure did not sit well with lawmakers.

-Califf’s appearance comes the day after the House passed $28 million in emergency funding for the agency aimed at addressing the supply concerns, and after the Biden administration announced new measures to boost supply, including invoking the Defense Production Act.
+Califf’s appearance comes the day after the House passed $28 million in emergency funding for the agency to address the supply concerns and after the Biden administration announced new measures to boost supply, including invoking the Defense Production Act.

 Califf said much of the agency’s problems stem from a lack of resources, most notably a lack of inspectors and an outdated IT system.
-If the extra money is appropriated, he said the agency will use the bulk of it to hire more inspectors.
+If the extra money is appropriated, he said the agency would use its bulk to hire more inspectors.

 Republicans have turned the shortages into a political blame game for the Biden administration, though members of both parties have expressed frustration at what they said was a lack of accountability from the FDA.

 Leading the charge was Rep. Rosa DeLauro (D-Conn.), chairwoman of the Appropriations Committee.
-She pressed Califf for details about which officials saw a whistleblower report sent to the agency in October, and why there was no action taken.
+She pressed Califf for details about which officials saw a whistleblower report sent to the agency in October and why no action was taken.

 The report from a former Abbott employee detailed major observed violations of safety rules, including falsifying records and releasing untested infant formula.